thisisdinhvu/CS317/README.md

 Then go to: [http://localhost:5000](http://localhost:5000)

-After running your pipeline, your terminal may look like this:
+Sample output after running:

 ![Metaflow Results](https://github.com/truong04/MLOPS/blob/main/image/RESULT.png?raw=true)

 ---

-## 📂 Output
+## 📂 Output Files

-- Trained models saved to `saved_models/`
+- Trained models: `saved_models/`
-- Evaluation metrics and visualizations saved to `results/`
+- Evaluation reports and plots: `results/`
-- All runs and artifacts are logged in MLflow
+- Logged runs and artifacts: MLflow UI

 ---

-## Evaluation
+## 📊 Evaluation Metrics

-Each model is evaluated with:
+Each model is assessed with:

 - Accuracy
 - Precision
 - Recall
 - F1 Score
 - Confusion Matrix
-- Classification Report
+- Full Classification Report

-You can find all metrics in the terminal logs and MLflow dashboard.
+All results are printed in the terminal and stored in MLflow.

 ---

 ## 📬 Contact

-For any questions or suggestions, please open an issue or reach out via GitHub.
+For questions, feedback, or contributions, feel free to open an issue or contact via GitHub.

----